-Service Description Derive Key Creates a new key object from a variable number of other keys already stored on the module and returns a KeyId for the new key.
-Destroy Removes a key Duplicate key Creates a second instance of a key with the same ACL and returns a handle to the new instance.
+Service Description Duplicate key Creates a second instance of a key with the same ACL and returns a handle to the new instance.
 Encrypt Encrypts a plain text with a stored key returning the cipher text.
 Enquiry Returns status information about the module Existing client Starts a new connection as an existing client.
-Exponentiation using CRT Returns A ^D MOD PQ given A, D, P and Q Export key Exports a key in plain text.
-If the unit has been initialised to comply with FIPS 140-1 level 3 roles and services and key management, this service is only available for public keys.
+Exponentiation using CRT Returns AD MOD PQ given A, D, P and Q Export key Exports a key in plain text.
+If the unit is in its FIPS 140-1 level 3 mode, this service is only available for public keys.
 Fail Causes the unit to enter the error state, for test purposes.
 Format token Formats a software token ready for use.
 Generate key Generates a symmetric key of a given type with a specified ACL and returns a handle.
 Optionally returns a certificate containing the ACL.
 Generate key pair Generates a key pair of a given type with specified ACLs for each half or the pair.
 Performs a pairwise consistency check on the key pair.
 Returns two key handles.
 Optionally returns certificates containing the ACL Generate logical token Creates a new logical token.
 Get ACL Returns the ACL for a given KeyID.
 Get application information Returns the application information stored with a key.
 Get key information Returns the hash of a key for use in ACLs Get module key list Returns a list of the hash of the module keys.
 Get module signature key Returns the handle of the public half of the modules signing key.
 Get slot information Returns information about the token shares stored on the token in a specified slot.
-Get slot list Returns a list of slots present in the module,
+Get slot list Returns a list of slots present in the module, Hash This command hashes a message Import key Loads a key and ACL from the host and returns a handle.
+If the unit is in its FIPS 140-1 level 3 mode, this service is only Initialia available for public keys.
+Initialise Puts the unit into the initialisation state, clearing all stored keys.
+Requires physical access to the unit.
+Insert software token Loads a software token from the host disk and ëinsertsí it into a msert software token slot.
+Load as module key Loads a key as a module key.
+Load as module key Loads a key as a module key.